ClairJ/05-form-building/README.md

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->
+My repo was deleted when I was trying to correct an error with making a correct directory.
 -->
 ```